 How to pay the International Visitor Levy

-The levy is to help pay for conservation and tourism infrastructure.
+The IVL is used to help pay for conservation and tourism infrastructure in New Zealand.

 - New Zealand citizens and residents (including all resident visas)